syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 </table>

 ### TreeMapPaletteBrushSettings

+The following code example, explains how to configure the palette brush settings in .NET MAUI SfTreeMap class.

 {% tabs %}
 {% highlight XAML hl_lines="12 13 14 15 16 17 18 19 20 21 22 23" %}